Cliff Dapper: Traded for Ernie Harwell

 Dapper held the unique distinction of having been traded for an announcer.
 In 1948, Dapper, then with the Dodgers' top farm club, the Class-AAA Montreal Royals of the International League, was sent to the then-unaffiliated Class AA Atlanta Crackers of the Southern Association—the Dodgers' GM Branch Rickey wanted Ernie Harwell to substitute for ailing Dodger broadcaster Red Barber, and the Crackers' president Earl Mann wanted a player in return.
 Dapper batted .280 in 115 games and managed the Crackers in 1949.

 While Dapper returned to the Dodgers organization the following year, playing for another Brooklyn-affiliated AAA team—the Hollywood Stars of the Pacific Coast League—in 1950, Harwell left the Dodgers after the 1949 season, broadcasting the New York Giants and Baltimore Orioles through the 1950s before spending the next 42 years with the Detroit Tigers.
 Harwell and Dapper would not meet for over half a century, until Dapper came to Comerica Park on September 15, 2002, when Harwell's statue at the Tigers' home was unveiled.

-After Baseball
+After baseball

 Following his baseball career, Dapper settled in Fallbrook, California, buying a ranch alongside former Dodgers teammate Duke Snider where they made a substantial living farming avocados and lemons on 60 acres.
 Dapper became president of the California Avocado Growers Council.

 Dapper and his wife Stanna (née Curtis), who had been high school classmates and married in 1944, raised three sons—all catchers—and a daughter in Fallbrook.
 Stanna died in 2008, after which Dapper moved to an assisted living facility in Fallbrook, where he died at the age of 91 in 2011.
 Dapper and his wife are buried together at Riverside National Cemetery.
-In addition to their four children, they were survived by 13 grandchildren and 2 great-grandchildren.